Analytic philosophy: Type identity

-Type physicalism or type identity theory identified mental states with brain states.
+Behaviorism later became much less popular in favor of either type identity theory or functionalism.
+Type identity theory or type physicalism identified mental states with brain states.
 Former students of Ryle at the University of Adelaide Jack Smart and Ullin Place argued for type physicalism.

-Type identity was criticized using multiple realizability.
+Type identity was criticized by Putnam and others using multiple realizability.
+The criticism spawned anomalous monism.

 Functionalism

-Functionalism remains the dominant theory, first associated with Sellars.
-In a 2020 PhilPapers survey, 33% of respondents were accepting or leaning towards it.
+Functionalism remains the dominant theory.
+(Note: In a 2020 PhilPapers survey, 33% of respondents were accepting or leaning towards it.)
 Computationalism is a kind of functionalism.
+The view was first associated with Sellars.
+Putnam was also a functionalist.
+Another functionalist was Jerry Fodor, who is known for proposing the modularity of mind, a theory of innateness.
+He also introduced the language of thought hypothesis, which describes thought as possessing syntax or compositional structure (sometimes known as mentalese).
 Searle's Chinese room argument criticized functionalism and holds that while a computer can understand syntax, it could never understand semantics.
+A similar idea is Ned Block's China brain.

 Eliminativism

-The view of eliminative materialism is most closely associated with Paul and Patricia Churchland, who deny the existence of propositional attitudes; and with Daniel Dennett, who is generally considered an eliminativist about qualia and phenomenal aspects of consciousness (but not about intentionality).

-Thomas Nagel's paper "What Is It Like to Be a Bat?" challenged the physicalist account of mind.
-So did Frank Jackson's knowledge argument, which argues for qualia.
+The view of eliminative materialism is most closely associated with Paul and Patricia Churchland, who deny the existence of propositional attitudes; and with Daniel Dennett, who in works like Consciousness Explained (1991) is generally considered an eliminativist about qualia and phenomenal aspects of consciousness (but not about intentionality).
+Dennett coined the term "intuition pump."
+Thomas Nagel's paper "What Is It Like to Be a Bat?" challenged the physicalist account of mind; so did Frank Jackson's knowledge argument, which argues for qualia.